linux-shield/shield-root/README.md

 Unlocking
 ---------
 If your device is already unlocked, you can skip this section.
+Otherwise, remember that you only need to perform this operation the first time you root your device (i.e. you don't need to do it again when you re-root after an OTA).

 SHIELD and Tegra Note 7 ship with an unlockable bootloader.
 The bootloader is locked by default, which prevents anyone (including yourself) from booting custom OSes and changing system partitions to potentially obtain extra privileges.
 This is a significant security feature: in the event that your device gets stolen, an attacker will not be able to retrieve your personal data or use your device if your lock screen has a password set.